jdyli/codechallenge/2/read.md

 In this project a bot-game will be developed by using Universe, where the bot learns to race by self-play.

-## Goals
+## Learning goals
-- How to make a single AI-agent
+- How to make a single AI-agent?
-- How AI works in game technology, specifically reinforcement learning
+- How AI works in game technology, specifically reinforcement learning?
 - What is Docker and how does it work?
 - What is Universe and how does it work?